 Our experienced team of injury attorneys is prepared to conduct careful analysis of the underlying circumstances in your case and hold accountable those who may be liable for your injuries.

-Possible defendants may include:
+Possible defendants that our Fort Lauderdale lawyers may help you sue include:

 - The driver of the other vehicle.